Analytical Treatment of Noise-Suppressed Klein Tunneling in Graphene with Possible Implications for Quantum-Dot Qubits: Introduction

 However, Klein tunneling also has drawbacks for device control, as it makes it difficult to control electrons with electrostatic barriers.
 In particular, the normally incident channel cannot be switched off by increasing the height or width of the barrier.
 As a result, for these types of barriers in graphene, one struggles to achieve a large on/off ratio, which is a key requirement for transistor applications \cite{Schwierz2010,CastroNeto2009}.

 To gain control over Klein tunneling, several strategies have been proposed.
 One of these strategies uses gate-defined $p$--$n$ and $p$--$n$--$p$ junctions which act as optoelectronic elements, where the refraction at a $p$--$n$ interface can collimate ballistic carriers \cite{Cheianov2007}, and $p$--$n$--$p$ cavities exhibit interference patterns which are sensitive to angle and density \cite{Young2009,Stander2009}.
 Other works suggest using periodic potentials or appropriate substrates to reshape the Dirac dispersion and generate additional Dirac points, thereby strongly modifying the angular dependence of transmission \cite{Park2008, Park2008b}.
 In addition, magnetic barriers offer a distinct control mechanism that can confine Dirac fermions and produce strongly direction-dependent tunneling \cite{DeMartino2007,Masir2009}.
 In more engineered geometries with a band gap (for instance, induced by an appropriate substrate) or combined electrostatic and magnetic barriers, it is possible to adjust transmission and related beam-shift effects \cite{Mekkaoui2019}.
+More recently, Klein tunneling and related transport phenomena have continued to be investigated in increasingly realistic graphene-based systems and engineered Dirac materials, highlighting the sustained interest in controlling Dirac-fermion transport \cite{PhysRevLett.132.146302,Tran_2024,Liu2023,Marin-Colli2026}.